typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 > NOTE: All functions and their logs can be found in the *Edge Functions* section of your Supabase dashboard.

-The edge function that will be used can be broken down into 7-step process, designed to ensure efficient synchronization of data:
+The edge function that will be used can be broken down into 7-step process:

 1. Parse the request body to identify the specific rows that require synchronization.
 2. Retrieve unsynchronized rows by querying the products table.
 3. Convert the retrieved rows into the NDJSON (Newline Delimited JSON) format.
-4. Synchronize the formatted rows with the Typesense.
+4. Synchronize the formatted rows with Typesense.
 5. Examine Typesense's response to determine if any rows failed to synchronize.
 6. Update the products table to indicate the synchronization status of each row, marking any unsuccessful attempts.
 7. Record the overall success or failure of the edge function within the edge_function_tracker table for monitoring and analysis.